Work Capacity Certificate Guide: Your Rights, Your Job, and Your Recovery

 What Is a Work Capacity Certificate?

-Your employer, insurance company, or workers’ compensation provider may require this certificate before you can return to work.
-It serves as official proof of your work limitations and helps prevent further injury during your recovery period.
+Your employer, insurance company, or workers’ compensation provider may require this doctor’s certificate (medical cert or ‘medical chit’ in some workplaces) before you return to work.
+It serves as official proof of your work limitations and meets common medical certificate requirements, helping prevent further injury during recovery.

 Who Needs a Work Capacity Certificate?